Dave Simons: Post-animation

 In December 2008 Simons accepted a seat on the committee for the Inkwell Awards, and remained a member until his death.
 He posthumously holds the title of Inkwell Awards Committee Member Emeritus Ad Infinitum.
+The Inkwell Awards created an annual scholarship, for the Joe Kubert School of Cartoon and Graphic Art in his name.
 In 2023, he was posthumously awarded the Inkwell Awards SASRA (Stacey Aragon Special Recognition Award).

 Death

-Dave Simons died on June 9, 2009 at the age of 54, following a long battle with cancer.
+Dave Simons died on June 9, 2009, at the age of 54, following a long battle with cancer.